UniCredit CEO fights to keep investor confidence with new plan

 UniCredit, which has operations in 17 countries, became Italy's most successful international lender under Ghizzoni's predecessor Alessandro Profumo, who between 1999 and 2005 bought several banks in central Europe as well as Germany's HVB.

+Sources have said the bank could cut around 10,000 jobs and may sell part of its central and eastern European arm Bank Austria, where costs are way above the group's average.

-Such measures, which would join a wave of restructurings at European banks such as Deutsche Bank DBKGn.De, Credit Suisse CSGN.VX and Barclays (BARC.L), should help raise the 2018 core capital ratio target to around 12 percent from 10 percent, two shareholders said.
+Such measures, which would join a wave of restructurings at European banks such as Deutsche Bank, Credit Suisse and Barclays, should help raise the 2018 core capital ratio target to around 12 percent from 10 percent, two shareholders said.